Illegal Search Engines are what you’re here for, and let me start by saying that they aren’t as bad as they sound.

-Note: If you are first-time deep web user and you don’t know how to access the deep web links and how you can make secure you while at the deep web access then check out below-given guide.
+Note: If you are a first-time deep web user and you don’t know how to access the deep web links and how you can make it secure while at the deep web access then check out the below-given guide.

 It can in a sense be termed as one of the hidden search engines on the clearnet I suppose, for the reason that it is a search engine for .onion links, which are hidden on the Clearnet and can be browsed only on the Tor network!

 Although Ahmia in itself is completely legal, and actually pretty trustworthy, backed by Tor2Web and Global Leaks projects!

 The primary reason why I consider it better than Google is because of its display of hidden sites on the Tor network (.onion) which Google completely avoids.